 Do not shake the syringe or injection pen.

 Use a disposable needle and syringe only once.
 Follow any state or local laws about throwing away used needles and syringes.
 Use a puncture-proof "sharps" disposal container (ask your pharmacist where to get one and how to throw it away).
 Keep this container out of the reach of children and pets.

 Cosentyx can lower blood cells that help your body fight infections.
 This can make it easier for you to get sick from being around others who are ill.
 Your blood may need to be tested often.

 Store this medicine in the original container in a refrigerator.
 Protect from light and do not freeze.
 Take the medicine out of the refrigerator and allow it to reach room temperature for 15 to 30 minutes before injecting your dose.
 Do not leave the medicine at room temperature for longer than 1 hour.

 Each single-use injection pen or prefilled syringe is for one use only.
 Throw away after one use, even if there is still some medicine left after injecting your dose.

--Each injection should be administered at a different anatomic location (such as upper arms, thighs, or any quadrant of abdomen) than the previous injection, and not into areas where the skin is tender, bruised, erythematous, indurated or affected by psoriasis.
+Follow dosing instructions given to you by your doctor.
+Cosentyx may be prescribed as a pen or prefilled syringe.
+Each injection should be administered at a different anatomic location (such as upper arms, thighs, or any quadrant of abdomen) than the previous injection, and not into areas where the skin is tender, bruised, erythematous, indurated or affected by psoriasis.